MicrosoftDocs/cpp-docs/docs/windows/dialog-editor.md

 |![Align Bottoms button](../mfc/media/vcdialogeditoralignbottoms.png "vcDialogEditorAlignBottoms")|Align Bottoms|![Make Same Size button](../mfc/media/vcdialogeditorsamesize.png "vcDialogEditorSameSize")|Make Same Size|
 |![Center Vertical button](../mfc/media/vcdialogeditorvertical.png "vcDialogEditorVertical")|Vertical|![Toggle Grid button](../mfc/media/vcdialogeditortogglegrid.png "vcDialogEditorToggleGrid")|Toggle Grid|
 |![Center Horizontal button](../mfc/media/vcdialogeditorhorizontal.png "vcDialogEditorHorizontal")|Horizontal|![Toggle Guides button](../mfc/media/vcdialogeditortoggleguides.png "vcDialogEditorToggleGuides")|Toggle Guides|

-The **Dialog Editor** toolbar contains buttons for arranging the layout of controls on the dialog box, for example size and alignment. **Dialog Editor** toolbar buttons correspond to commands on the **Format** menu.

-When you are in the **Dialog** editor, you can toggle the display of the **Dialog Editor** toolbar by selecting it from the list of available toolbars and windows.

-- To show or hide the dialog editor toolbar, on the **View** menu, select **Toolbars**, then choose **Dialog Editor** from the submenu.

-   > [!NOTE]
-   > The **Dialog Editor** toolbar is displayed by default when you open a dialog box resource in the Dialog editor; however, if you explicitly close the toolbar, you will need to invoke it the next time you open a dialog box resource.

 ## Switch Between Dialog Box Controls and Code